The Fort Printers

 Clare Monro (Staff)

 The Fort Printers is charming and ideally located for a visit to Galle Fort.
-My favorite rooms were the ones named after school subjects as I think that they have the most character.
+My favourite rooms were the ones named after school subjects as I think that they have the most character.

 A Southern Blend - Visit a Tea Plantation